maboiteaspam/project-bin-host/README.md

 The user must then click yes / no.

-If you d like to automate a process under windows that requires administrator privileges, please check
+If you d like to automate a process under windows that requires administrator privileges,

+please check

 ```
 runas /profile /USERNAME:Administrator WHATVEVER.cmd
 ```

+And feross/hostile

 Note also that because of the clunky nature of the solution to trigger UAC, it is not possible to get standard input / output feed from rooted process.